benjacoblee/mongoDB-notes/README.md

       }
     })

-HOWEVER.
 If we don't need to fetch disease summaries very often / we're more concerned about the patient info, we can use references instead.

 ###### 1-M: